pazadam/Itiner-e--The-Digital-Atlas-of-Ancient-Roads/README.md

 ### Passability modifier

-In order to incorporate friction of movement in difficult topography for the routing tool function, we introduce a passability modifier that reduces speed of a given mean of transport.
+In order to incorporate friction of movement in difficult topography for the routing tool function, we introduce a passability modifier that reduces speed of a given means of transport.
 The time calculation in the routing tool is calculated simply as Time = Distance / Velocity, where speeds of various means of transport are pre-defined.

 ![Speeds](assets/speeds.png)